NatiOn – National research school in clinical and translational cancer research

 - The applicant – experience and motivation

-Your application is to contain the following information:
+Your application must contain the following information:

 - Application form

-- Description of your research plan (max three pages)
+- Description of the project/ research plan

 The research school does not cover the participants’ salaries during the course periods (although some compensation is possible).
 Travel and maintenance allowances are possible in the first instance from the respective employer/clinic, and in the second from the NatiOn-research school.
 The participants’ clinical managers (or their equivalents) are required to testify that they will be granted paid or unpaid leave for each course period.
 During the course periods there will be no time or opportunity for any parallel clinical work.

-For further details, contact:
+For further information, contact: